Skip to main content

 360Learning is designed to support collaborative learning in fast-moving organizations.
 It emphasizes peer-led training and knowledge sharing, making it well-suited to environments where internal expertise plays a central role.

-Features like leaderboards, reactions and social threads drive engagement, while built-in authoring tools let subject matter experts create or refine content quickly.
-Admins can track progress at team and individual levels and use feedback loops to continuously improve training effectiveness.
+Features like leaderboards, reactions and course comments drive engagement, while built-in authoring tools let subject matter experts create or refine content quickly.
+Admins can track progress at team and individual levels and use real-time feedback loops to continuously improve training effectiveness.

 Key Features